aocoronel/links/README.md

 All data is fetched from a JSON file, ensuring the maintenance process is easier, which can easily added through the `add-links.sh` script, that uses `jq` for that.

 This project is a fork of [janpstrunn/links](https://github.com/janpstrunn/links) licensed under the MIT License, that aims to translate it to pt-BR.
+And include links about Veterinary Medicine.